loisaidasam/adventofcode/2025/README.md

 ### --- Day 8: Playground ---

-Euclidean nearest neighbors in 3d space
+Euclidean nearest neighbors in 3d space, but that was the easy part.

+The harder part was creating, connecting, and maintaining multiple graphs of connected nodes and traversing them all.

 ### --- Day 9: Movie Theater ---